 - Include an assessment of impacts on local residents, current land uses and existing lifestyles and enterprises. - Include an assessment of impacts on local and state labour markets, with regard to the source of the workforce.
 This information is to be presented according to occupational groupings of the workforce.
 In relation to the source of the workforce, information is required as to whether the proponent, and/or contractors, is likely to employ locally or through other means and whether there are initiatives for local employment opportunities. - The EIS should address impacts of both construction and operational workforces and associated contractors on housing demand, community services and community cohesion.
-The capability of the existing housing stock, including rental accommodation, to meet any additional demands created by the Project, taking into consideration other known project proposals, is to be discussed. - Analysis of the consequential impacts of an increased demand for and uptake of affordable accommodation, particularly rental accommodation, in affected Shires, including the reduction of available affordable accommodation in the area and the potential displacement of existing residents who may no longer be able to afford available accommodation.

-- Outline of potential mitigation measures regarding decreasing availability of affordable accommodation in affected shires and potential impacts upon existing residents. - The assessment of impacts should take account of relevant demographic, social, cultural and economic profiles. - Identify any new skills and training to be introduced in relation to the Project.
+The capability of the existing housing stock, including rental accommodation, to meet any additional demands created by the Project is to be discussed. - The assessment of impacts should take account of relevant demographic, social, cultural and economic profiles. - Identify any new skills and training to be introduced in relation to the Project.
 Adequate provision should be made for apprenticeship and worker training schemes.
-If possible, the occupational skill groups required and potential skill shortages anticipated should be indicated. - Provide comment on how much service revenue and work from the Project (e.g. provisioning, catering and site maintenance) would be likely to flow to existing communities in the area of the Project, particularly if a fly-in, fly-out workforce is proposed. - Include an assessment of impacts on existing local residents' values and aspirations. - Provide details of the complaints mechanism established to record and address community issues raised. - In regard to affected indigenous and non-indigenous communities respectively, particular attention should be paid to the effects on: - the ability of both indigenous and non-indigenous people, to live in accordance with their own values and priorities - the use of and access to culturally and recreationally important areas and landscapes - the access to existing human and commercial services and housing - the ability to participate in regional and local employment and training opportunities - the new Project workforce and their families.
+If possible, the occupational skill groups required and potential skill shortages anticipated should be indicated. - Provide comment on how much service revenue and work from the Project (e.g. provisioning, catering and site maintenance) would be likely to flow to existing communities in the area of the Project, particularly if a fly-in, fly-out workforce is proposed. - Include an assessment of impacts on existing local residents' values and aspirations. - In regard to affected indigenous and non-indigenous communities respectively, particular attention should be paid to the effects on: - the ability of both indigenous and non-indigenous people, to live in accordance with their own values and priorities - the use of and access to culturally important areas and landscapes - the access to existing human and commercial services and housing - the ability to participate in regional and local employment and training opportunities - the new Project workforce and their families.